yonamine/autocheck/docs/README.md

 - Running autocheck shows `/lib/x86_64-linux-gnu/libc.so.6: version 'GLIBC_2.XX' not found (required by autocheck)`

   You are trying to use autocheck on an unsupported system.
 The list of supported operating systems can be found [here](#supported-operating-systems).

+## TODO

+- Implement more rules from the AUTOSAR C++ Guidelines
+- Add support for MISRA C++ 2023 standard
+- Make releases for Windows and Mac, but it should work as is
+- ...

 ## Authors